BlueAndGold - Former Notre Dame LB Mike Goolsby: Ian Book Will Be A First-Round Pick

 “Think about your modern-day quarterbacks, Kyler Murray, Baker Mayfield, etc. Tua Tagovailoa is not a huge person.
 So you can take that measurable, traditional generic quarterback and stick it to the side in modern-day football.
 He has escapability.”

-Book, at 6-foot-1, is no bigger than any of those top-five NFL draft picks.
+Book, at 6-0 and 206 pounds, is no bigger than any of those top-five NFL draft picks.
 In addition to his 34 touchdown passes in 2019, he was Notre Dame’s second-leading rusher with 546 yards.
 He averaged 4.9 yards per carry and ran for four touchdowns.
-His 7-yard touchdown run with 29 seconds left rescued Notre Dame from a home loss to Virginia Tech.
+His seven-yard touchdown run with 29 seconds left rescued Notre Dame from a home loss to Virginia Tech.

 Going by the numbers, Book’s 2019 was perhaps the best statistical season by a Notre Dame quarterback that decade.
 But beyond those gaudy initial numbers, some less inspiring themes persisted.